dboddie-canonical-work/disgorged-docs/library-linter.rst

 Addressing issues
 -----------------

-To address library linter issues, packages containing any missing libraries need to be added to the list of :ref:``stage-packages``.
+To address library linter issues, packages containing any missing libraries need to be added to the list of ``stage-packages``.
 Unused libraries can be removed from ``stage-packages``.
-See `Build and staging dependencies <build-and-staging-dependencies>` for further details.
+See :ref:`Build and staging dependencies <build-and-staging-dependencies>` for further details.